m7duong/CSE-110/personal.md

 <img src="IMG_1004.jpg" alt="IMG_1002" width="500"/>

 Overall, I believe that my combination of technical skills, communication abilities, and passion for learning make me an effective and valuable member of any programming team.

+_Small goal that I want to do for this year_

+- [x] Learn another language besides English.
+- [ ] Build a resumé
+- [ ] Get a high GPA for this quarter
+- [ ] Get an internship
+- [ ] Learn and practice Buddhism